REIMAGINING THE LAW

 Join us to create innovate solutions to access to justice problems!

 Music City Legal Hackers members and guests gather 8 — 10 times a year to explore ideas and issues relevant to the legal hacker movement.

 Recent topics include the use of Augmented Intelligence and other technologies to transform the way e-discovery and other legal services are performed and delivered; and an introduction to Design Thinking as a tool set for embarking upon a legal hackathon.

 Leading up to the inaugural Music City Legal Hackathon, we hosted a Blockchain Bootcamp for Law.

 Experts from across the US gathered to share information and insight into distributed ledger (blockchain) technology, and how the technology may transform both how lawyers work and the work they do for clients.

 We have other bootcamps in the works.
 Interested in shaping content with us?
 Join us for an upcoming meeting, where we'll use design thinking tools to brainstorm and create our bootcamp schedule.

 hack real solutions to real problems.

-We're partnering with the awesome folks at Code for Nashville to bring together a diverse group of legal service providers, technologists, policy makers, academics, students, and clients — all committed to creating actionable solutions to pressing legal needs of the Nashville community.
+Join a diverse group of legal service providers, technologists, policy makers, academics, students, and clients — all committed to creating actionable solutions to pressing legal needs of the Nashville community.

 Who are the hackers?